d3zd3z/hkg18/tls-hard.md

   (we shouldn't allow insecure ciphers, only use the latest TLS, and a lot is going to be common).

+  Oh, and it isn't really quite that simple.

+  - TLS allows for renegotiation.
+Maybe this isn't needed to IoT usage, but it is part of the spec.

+  - TLS/DTLS provide something known as session resumption.
+Through storing some secret state about a particular communication channel, it can be reestablished later (between the same two parties) with less communication and computational effort.
+Given the CPU constraints of IoT, session resumption is likely to be quite important.

 - Bigger problems

   - This model of certificate validation doesn't usually work very